Sharath424/Spring-Boot-2.7.8/README.md

 <div style="font-size:18px; text-align:justify;">

-* Beans are the objects that from the backbone of the Application and are managed by the Spring Iox container.
+* Beans are the objects from the backbone of the application and are managed by the Spring IoC container.

-* Spring Ioc Container instantiates,assembles and manages The bean Object
+* Spring Ioc Container instantiates, assembles and manages The bean Object

-* The Configuration metadata that are supplied to the container are used to create the beans object.
+* The Configuration metadata that is supplied to the container is used to create the beans object.

 * **Bean Dependency Injection**:

-1. It’s a design pattern which removes the dependency from the Programming code ,that makes the application easy to manage and test.
+1. It’s a design pattern that removes the dependency from the Programming code, which makes the application easy to manage and test.

-2. Dependency injection makes our Programming code loosely coupled, which means change in implementation does not affect the user or invoking application
+2. Dependency injection makes our Programming code loosely coupled, which means a change in implementation does not affect the user or invoking application

 </div>